 Frequently Asked Questions

 2. Before starting a project at GU, all proposed research using human subjects, human data or human anatomical substances must be evaluated and approved by the Institutional Review Board (IRB).
-In addition, some classifications of ongoing research are reviewed annually or when certain changes are made to the research's scope or activities.
-The University requires that all research be conducted within the highest possible legal requirements and ethical principles.
+In addition, some classifications of ongoing research are reviewed at least annually or when certain changes are made to the research's scope or activities.
+The University requires that all research be conducted within the highest possible legal requirements, federal policies and ethical principles.

 3. Legal requirements to protect human participants apply to a much broader range of research than you may realize.
 Often, additional ethical standards are applied in many disciplines.

-4. Faculty, staff, or students conducting human participants research, or involved as key personnel in a research or training project, may complete an online educational tutorial.
+4. Faculty, staff, or students conducting human research, or involved as key personnel in a research or training project, may complete an online educational tutorial and certification.
 This tutorial is accessed through the Collaborative Institutional Training Initiative (CITI Program) at https://www.citiprogram.org/, or the National Institutes of Health, Office of Human Subjects Research website: http://ohsr.od.nih.gov/

-2. Evaluation of all proposals for initial (new) research, usually within 5-15 calender days.
+2. Evaluation and Approval of all research protocols for initial (new) research.

 (Federal) Office for Human Research Protections (OHRP) http://www.hhs.gov/ohrp/NHGRI Ethical and Social Issues Program http://www.nhgri.nih.gov/ELSI/

 ©2011 Gonzaga University.
 All Rights Reserved. | Full HTML Version